henrywu2019/BentoML/docs/source/quickstart.rst

     docker run -p 5000:5000 iris-classifier:latest --workers=2

-If you need fine-grained control over how the docker image is built, BentoML provides a convenient way to containerize the model API server manually:
+If you need fine-grained control over how the docker image is built, Kappa provides a convenient way to containerize the model API server manually:

 .. code-block:: bash